Selected National Scholarships and Fellowships

-- Undergraduate application process coordinated through the Center for Study Abroad.
+- Undergraduate application process coordinated through the Center for Education Abroad.
 Application usually due in mid-January.

 - Program of intensive summer institutes offered overseas for language training and cultural enrichment in selected languages deemed of critical importance to the U.S. (e.g. Arabic, Persian, Azerbaijani, Bangla/Bengali, Chinese, Hindi, Indonesian, Japanese, Korean, Punjabi, Russian, Turkish, Urdu).

 - Open to currently enrolled students (undergraduates and graduates) in all academic disciplines who are U.S. citizens.
 Undergraduate candidates must have completed at least one year of college by program start date.
 Candidates must meet language study prerequisites set for language of interest.
 Application may be made for only one language.